 GCEA Health Education Workshops focus on educating people about healthy living practices consistent with supporting, improving, maintaining, and enhancing health.
 Areas within this focus encompass environmental health, physical health, social health, mental health, and spiritual health.
 Health education can be defined as the principle by which individuals and groups of people, learn to behave in a manner conducive to the promotion, maintenance, or restoration of health.
 However, as there are multiple definitions of health there are also multiple definitions of health education.
 GCEA promotes Health Education as any combination of planned learning experiences based on sound theories and holistic health that provide individuals, groups, and communities the opportunity to acquire information and the skills needed to make quality health decisions.

-GCEA hold Health Education seminars for adults on their health and well-being. it is a unique program for them and physicians, nurse practitioners, holistic health educators, and other health care professionals designed to provide information on symptoms of diseases and diseases prevention workshop.
+GCEA holds Health Education seminars for adults on their health and well-being. it is a unique program for them and physicians, nurse practitioners, holistic health educators, and other health care professionals designed to provide information on symptoms of diseases and diseases prevention workshops.
 GCEA also focus on mental health- removing the social stigma of mental sickness and providing resources to those affected.

 Professional Development Training

-We play hosts to a number of art, dance, music and cultural events in various locations.
-More importantly, we integrate film, dance, arts, theater and music into classes that foster tolerance, openness, critical thinking, creative problem-solving and civic literacy.
+We play hosts to several arts, dance, music, and cultural events in various locations.
+More importantly, we integrate film, dance, arts, theater, and music into classes that foster tolerance, openness, critical thinking, creative problem-solving, and civic literacy.
 We also have a program that sponsors students for foreign travel.